 …food wise anyway, the rest is your business!

-“NOT-IN-MY-HOME” MeEGAN – kind of a combination of the two above, except probably adding, “non-vegan at dinner parties”, cause you don’t like to be difficult and hey! its okay every now and again.
-Quite a good way of increasing your MeEGAN PERCENTAGE score if you just don’t have animal food products in your house.
+“NOT-IN-MY-HOME” MoVegan – kind of a combination of the two above, except probably adding, “non-vegan at dinner parties”, cause you don’t like to be difficult and hey! its okay every now and again.
+Quite a good way of increasing your MoVegan PERCENTAGE score if you just don’t have animal food products in your house.
 No temptation for releasing that naughty inner carnist!

 GYM DAY NON-VEGAN – so this one is a bit more about protein intake, and maybe you think you need more protein on gym days.
 Well consider this: its probably your overall protein intake over the week that is important and you can get all the protein you need form a well managed vegan diet – that said, vegan protein is also good – I use Nutrisport 90+vegan if you are curious… no?… well too late, now you know anyway.

-PERCENTAGE MeEGAN – so this is the crucial one that I think all the other ones boil down to.
+PERCENTAGE MoVegan – so this is the crucial one that I think all the other ones boil down to.
 So go get your calculator ready.
 It’s really all about what percentage of your calories are you getting from plant based products.
 The higher the percentage the better – but how can you tell?
-Read on my intrigued wanna-be MeEGAN compadre.
+Read on my intrigued wanna-be MoVegan compadre.

-HOW TO CALCULATE HOW MeEGAN YOU ARE in 6 easy steps –
+HOW TO CALCULATE HOW MoVegan YOU ARE in 6 easy steps –

 The most accurate way of calculating what percent vegan you are is to work out how many calories you get from animal products compared to plant based food.
 But that’s probably gonna take too long – but see here for some science recommending just this.
 So maybe just think about this easy way of doing it: the number of non-vegan meals you have a week, divided by 21 times the proportion of meat in each of those meals as a percentage subtracted from 100.

 Too fast?
 See below the step by step way to work it out – with examples…